 The group established in the first place a key partnership with Wahaha.
 Back then the CEO of this very influent Chinese company was Zong Qinghou, a leader in the Chinese beverage market.
 Danone bought 51% of Wahaha shares in 1996, promises to let Mr. Zong lead it.
 This last was a member of the parliament of Beijing, with very good guanxis (professional network), as any good Chinese businessman, and largely contributed to the comprehension of Chinese market Danone.
 But the group finally sale its Wahah shares in 2009, after 2 years of legal dispute.

 Recently Danone initiated a new major partnership with one of the main actors on the field of baby food: Yashili.

 Once the agreement, Danone and Mengniu, the current majority shareholder of Yashili possess respectively 25 and 51% stake in the company.
 Danone brings its international expertise, Mengniu his knowledge of the Chinese market.
-This new partnership follows the agreement reached in 2013 between Mengniu and COFCO Danone, public company leading the food industry in China.
+This new partnership follows the agreement reached in 2013 between Mengniu and COFCO Danone, the public company leading the food industry in China.

-Yashili is unfortunately a victim like the others slowdown powdered milk market and it may take some time and work to achieve communication pushed back on track …
+Yashili is, unfortunately, a victim like the others slowdown powdered milk market and it may take some time and work to achieve communication pushed back on track …

 Online presence and online reputation